Meet The Awesome People In The Office

 defining your path field trips

-A self-proclaimed iced coffee snob hailing from Idaho Falls, Logan joined our team as the new Defining your Path Field trip coordinator.
-With a B.A. from Utah Valley University of Utah in secondary art education, he loves to create art.
-His most recent paintings portray Labradors of all different colors and sizes.
-He minored in digital media thus making him a Photoshop Master of no Mercy!
-Logan's first job was at the community swimming pool coaching kids to find their inner Michael Phelps.
-Think whistles, planks, and bubble contests.
-A reluctant hipster who collects vinyl records, cross stitching needle point art, with a love of film photography and local rock in roll shows.
-He strives to change the perception of college for the K-12 community.
-Through his field trips, he shows that college is accessible, engaging and immersive.
-He plans on doubling the number of student participants from last year.
-So, when you see a giant group of K-12 students scuffling the campus you know he is well on his way to amassing over 4,000 students this next year!
+Logan Meyers, a self-proclaimed "local celebrity" hailing from small town Idaho, works as the Defining Your Path Field Trip Coordinator.
+With a degree from Utah Valley University in Secondary Art Education and Utah State Teaching License, he loves to create art, and surprisingly, he actually enjoys running around campus with large groups of rowdy students.
+He also loves technology and digital media, thus making him a Photoshop Master of No Mercy!
+Logan's first job was at the community swimming pool, saving lives and encouraging small children to "just keep swimming!"
+Think whistles, planks, and bubble-blowing contests.
+Sure, he may be a reluctant hipster who collects vinyl records, cross-stitches needle point art, loves film photography, and rocks out at local punk shows, but he also strives to change the intimidating perceptions of college held by many students in the K-12 community.
+Through his field trips, he shows that college is accessible, valuable, and FUN!
+So, when you see a giant group of K-12 students scuffling the campus, you know Logan isn't far behind!

 Alonso R. Reyna Rivarola